The $\mu$-deformed Einstein field equations with $\mu$-dependent effective cosmological constant: Introduction

 \section{Introduction}

-Various deformed algebras have provided valuable insights into a wide range of problems across diverse branches of physics.
-Among different types of deformation, which are most conveniently and clearly characterized by the deformation structure function (DSF), see e.g.~\cite{1}, there are very popular and well-studied deformed algebras of exponential type like the $q$-oscillators~\cite{2,3} or $p,q$-oscillators~\cite{4}.
-Unlike, the $\mu$-deformation first introduced by Jannussis~\cite{5} belongs to very different class of noncanonical Heisenberg algebras, namely the class of rational deformations.
-That implies very different properties, and non-Fibonaccci nature~\cite{6} is one of them.
-This extension has opened new perspectives for exploring quantum systems with modified algebraic structures, offering potential applications in fields such as high-energy physics, quantum gravity, and physics of dwarf galaxies.
+Various deformed algebras have provided valuable insights into a wide range of problems across diverse branches of physics.\,\,Among different types of deformation, which are most conveniently and clearly characterized by the deformation structure function (DSF), see, e.g., \cite{1}, there are very popular and well-studied deformed algebras of the exponential type like the $q$-oscillators \cite{2,3,3a} or $p,q$-oscillators \cite{4}.\,\,Un\-like, the $\mu$-deformation first introduced by Jannussis \cite{5} belongs to a very different class of noncanonical Heisenberg algebras, namely, the class of rational deformations.\,\,That implies very different properties, and non-Fibonacci nature \cite{6} is one of them.\,\,This extension has opened new perspectives for exploring quantum systems with modified algebraic structures, offering potential applications in such fields as high-energy physics, quantum gravity, and physics of dwarf galaxies.